bofosu01/RNA_Seq_Analysis/README.md

 ## Downloading the repository

-On your Terminal, run in any directory of your choice:
+In your Terminal, run in any directory of your choice:

 ```{=html}
 git clone https://github.com/bofosu01/rna_seq_analysis.git